-Now that owners have enjoyed the Samsung Galaxy S6 for a few years, it might be starting to show its age.
-If your Samsung Galaxy S6 is frozen or unresponsive and acting funny, you can’t just pull the battery like older models.
+Now that the Samsung Galaxy S6 is more than a few years old it’s starting to show signs of aging.
+If your Galaxy S6 is frozen, unresponsive or acting funny you can’t just pull out the battery like older models.
 It is no longer removable.
-If so, we have a quick guide that will show you how to reset a frozen Galaxy S6.
+However, this quick guide will show you how to reboot or reset a frozen Galaxy S6.

-On first boot you’ll receive a few notifications once you have the device all set up, and then a little “Help Advice Tip” pops up that you’ll have to tap OK to remove.
+The first time you use the phone, you’ll receive a few notifications once you have the device all set up, and then a little “Help, Advice, & Tips” pops up that you’ll have to tap OK to remove.
 This tip tells you how to completely reboot your phone if it’s frozen.
 It reads: “If your device is unresponsive, press and hold the Power key and the Volume down key simultaneously for more than 7 seconds to restart it.”

 Just as it mentioned above, all you need to do is press and hold the power button on the middle right side of your Galaxy S6 and the volume down key.
 Simultaneously hold down for seven seconds.
 If your device was frozen it will likely just reboot as you expected, and you’ll be back to using your device in seconds like nothing ever happened.
-However, it may also reboot to the new maintenance boot mode as shown above.
+However, it may also reboot into a maintenance boot mode as shown above.

 From here you can reboot your device normally, or do a factory data reset (which will erase everything) so be careful.
 Booting into safe mode will disable 3rd party apps in case one of those was causing the issues.
-Other options include power the phone off, or boot into debug mode for developers.
-Skip all of that and just reboot.
+Other options include powering the phone off or boot into debug mode for developers.
+Skip all of that and just reboot your phone.

-This is all controlled by the volume up/down keys, and to select an option hit the dedicated home button.
-Be careful not to do a factory reset, and simply select reboot your phone normally.
+You can control this menu with the volume up/down keys, and to select an option hit the dedicated home button or power.
+Be careful not to do a factory reset, and just reboot your device.
 That’s all there is to it.
-If your phone is froze just hold down those buttons, and you should be all good in less than a minute.